inspircd/docs/docs/packaging.md

 You will probably want to set `INSPIRCD_DISABLE_RPATH=1` in the environment to avoid embedding [runtime paths](https://en.wikipedia.org/wiki/Rpath) into the compiled binaries.

+If your operating system uses an init system that gives special meaning to certain exit codes (e.g. systemd) then you should add `-DINSPIRCD_BINARY_EXIT` to `CXXFLAGS` in the environment to disable the custom exit codes that InspIRCd uses.

 ```sh
 # If always run as root.
 ./configure --gid 0 --uid 0 ...